 The first defense witness called was Sgt.
 Daniel Padgett who served with Manning in Iraq and witnessed one of several angry outbursts witnesses have described.

 Padgett was the senior enlisted man on the night shift in the intelligence office where Manning worked.

 He testified that in December 2009, Manning was late for duty and they sat down in a conference room so Padgett could counsel him.

 Padgett said when they began talking, Manning was calm, but that he began to change.
 At some point, said Padgett, Manning grabbed the conference room table and turned the table over, knocking a computer and radio to the floor.

 Because there was a rifle in the room, Padgett testified that he didn’t want Manning to get his hands on it, so “I coaxed him away from that, put my hands on his shoulder and coaxed him away.”

 At that point another soldier came in the room, subdued Manning, sat him down and Padgett continued counseling him, Padgett testified.

 When asked by Manning’s attorney David Coombs if Padgett remembered Master Sgt.
 Paul Adkins, the senior enlisted man in the unit, talking with him about the incident, Padgett said “vaguely.”

-Padgett testified said he did not discuss the outburst with the major who oversaw the intelligence analysis officers, the company's first sergeant nor the company commander.
+Padgett testified that he did not discuss the outburst with the major who oversaw the intelligence analysis officers, the company’s first sergeant nor the company commander.